This video is all about this trope and how it applies to video games.

 And then, if your configuration isn't up to snuff, you end up with stuff like THIS.

 Final Fantasy X dips in and out of this trope, particularly with the character Tidus.
 Depending on the angle and lighting, he can either be real-looking enough to, well, look real, or look like his face is a mask.
 Partially due to the fact that the animators used the default in-game model, present in gameplay, in most scenes, but used a much higher quality version with a fully expressive face whenever a character was the centerpiece of a cutscene.
 Sounds great in practice, but their habits of forgetting to use the high-quality model, or even worse have a HQ-model and a gameplay model in the same cutscene at the same time made this quite jarring and unimmersive.
 There is a particularly jarring scene in Final Fantasy X-2 where Yuna and Rikku are trying to puzzle something out ("Key-Mon?"
 "Monkey!"), and there's a close up shot of Rikku's low-quality face as she says something.
 It is, by far, the most disturbing thing: passionate speech, dead face.
+Then, of course, there's the infamous laughing cutscene.

 The infamous "Pixel Mouth" in both Kingdom Hearts game falls into the same category.
 It's particularly noticeable in one of KH 1's crowning moments, where Riku takes the keyblade from Sora and later Sora takes it back.
 Some of the best lines in the game can be found here, but the because the characters are using in-game models, their mouths shift only from open to closed and back (as opposed to the cutscene models, which are properly lip-synched).